tiko5000/spaceros_gz_demos/README.md

 ## Docker setup

 One time setup: If you don't have Docker, install it with `sudo apt install docker.io`.
 You will have to add yourself to the Docker user group with `sudo usermod -aG docker $USER`, then run `newgrp docker` to avoid permission errors with Docker daemon.
+You will need to reboot for these changes to take effect on your system.
 You will also to run `xhost +local:docker` on your first time to allow Docker to connect to gui-based application such as Gazebo and RViz.
-You will need to log out and log back in for these changes to take effect on your system.

 1. Navigate to the `docker` directory.